apache/fury/docs/specification/xlang_serialization_spec.md

 ### Struct Schema evolution

-If schema evolution mode is enabled globally when creating fury, and enabled for current type, type meta will be written using one of the following mode.
-Which mode to use is configured when creating fury.
+If schema evolution mode is enabled globally when creating fory, and enabled for current type, type meta will be written using one of the following mode.
+Which mode to use is configured when creating fory.

 - Normal mode(meta share not enabled):
   - If type meta hasn't been written before, add `type def` to `captured_type_defs`: `captured_type_defs[type def] = map size`.
   - Get index of the meta in `captured_type_defs`, write that index as `| unsigned varint: index |`.
-  - After finished the serialization of the object graph, fury will start to write `captured_type_defs`:
+  - After finished the serialization of the object graph, fory will start to write `captured_type_defs`:
-    - Firstly, set current to `meta start offset` of fury header
+    - Firstly, set current to `meta start offset` of fory header
     - Then write `captured_type_defs` one by one:

       ```python